ODiogoSilva/assemblerflow/docs/user/available_components.rst

 Plasmids
 --------

-- :doc:`components/mapping_patlas`: process to generate input `JSON` file with mapping results for pATLAS.
+- :doc:`components/mapping_patlas`: Performs read mapping and generates a JSON input file for pATLAS.

-- :doc:`components/mash_screen`: process to generate input `JSON` file with mash screen results for pATLAS.
+- :doc:`components/mash_screen`: Performs mash screen against a reference index plasmid database and generates a JSON input file for pATLAS.
 However if a different database is provided it can use mash screen for other purporses.

-- :doc:`components/mash_dist`: process to generate input `JSON` file with mash dist results for pATLAS.
+- :doc:`components/mash_dist`: Executes mash distance against a reference index plasmid database and generates a `JSON` for pATLAS.
 However if a different database is provided it can use mash dist for other purposes.